cerberus-zone/cerberus_website/docs/running-a-validator.md

 ## Genesis Validator Setup

-::: warning Note
+::: danger Note
+DO NOT submit a pull request for gentx unless you are already working directly with the Cerberus team.

 Genesis Validators only - If you are not running a Genesis Validator, you can disregard the below steps.
 We will be working directly with genesis validators that were selected to coordinate the launch of the chain.

-DO NOT submit a pull request for gentx unless you are already working directly with the Cerberus team.
 :::

 ### Genesis Validators additional steps